rust-lang/chalk/book/src/types/rust_types/application_ty.md

 ## Notable application types

-### Generator
+### Coroutine

-A `Generator` represents a Rust generator.
-There are three major components to a generator:
+A `Coroutine` represents a Rust coroutine.
+There are three major components to a coroutine:

-* Upvars - similar to closure upvars, they reference values outside of the generator, and are stored across all yield points.
+* Upvars - similar to closure upvars, they reference values outside of the coroutine, and are stored across all yield points.
-* Resume/yield/return types - the types produced/consumed by various generator methods.
+* Resume/yield/return types - the types produced/consumed by various coroutine methods.
-  These are not stored in the generator across yield points - they are only used when the generator is running.
+  These are not stored in the coroutine across yield points - they are only used when the coroutine is running.
-* Generator witness - see the `Generator Witness` section below.
+* Coroutine witness - see the `Coroutine Witness` section below.

-Of these types, only upvars and resume/yield/return are stored directly in `GeneratorDatum` (which is accessed via `RustIrDatabase`).
-The generator witness is implicitly associated with the generator by virtue of sharing the same `GeneratorId`.
+Of these types, only upvars and resume/yield/return are stored directly in `CoroutineDatum` (which is accessed via `RustIrDatabase`).
+The coroutine witness is implicitly associated with the coroutine by virtue of sharing the same `CoroutineId`.
 It is only used when determining auto trait impls, where it is considered a 'constituent type'.

 For example: